Register for the 2023 challenge here

 No, due to the large number of schools & students involved, your students will be on this webpage watching the live stream.

-This webinar will involve panellists discussing the challenge & posting questions that can be answered by your students using AhaSlides.
-Should your students have questions for the panellists, they can send them to you in your LMS or even via email.
-You can then raise these questions via the Q & A during the webinar.
+This webinar will involve panellists discussing the challenge & posting questions that can be answered by your students within the Q & A section of Zoom.
 Please note, not all questions will be able to be answered live due to the number of schools & students involved.

 Will the webinars be recorded?